GreenleafLab/ArchR_Website/index.md

 # How to cite ArchR?

+ArchR is published in Nature Genetics!
+You can find the publication [here](https://www.nature.com/articles/s41588-021-00790-6).
-Granja JM et al., An integrative and scalable software package for single-cell chromatin accessibility analysis. bioRxiv (2020)
+Granja JM et al., ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
+Nature Genetics (2021)
 [Download an RIS-format citation file here](extras/ArchR_Citation.ris).

 Looking for scripts related to the publication?
 Check out the [GitHub page for the publication](https://github.com/GreenleafLab/ArchR_2020).

 # Issues using ArchR?

-ArchR is currently in __beta__.
+ArchR is still in active development.
 We expect there to be bumps in the road.
 If you think you have found a bug, please first install the latest version of ArchR via
 ```{r}
 devtools::install_github("GreenleafLab/ArchR", ref="master", repos = BiocManager::repositories())
 ```